FAQs on Friary Park

 Any tenants of Ealing Council who have a temporary tenancy on Friary Park will be rehoused by the Council.
 Anyone renting a home on Friary Park via a housing co-op will need to work with their co-op to find a new home.

 There have been some delays to the programme due to COVID 19.
 We are working to keep as close as possible to the original start on site date of October 2020, but we believe it is more likely that we will start on site in early 2021

 This is a big construction project, will you build it all out at once?

 No. We will be regenerating the estate in three phases.
 We have planned it this way to maximise the number of current residents who can move straight from their current home into a new home.

 What are you doing about the potential disruption caused by construction traffic?

-As part of the planning process we will submit a detailed Construction Traffic Management Plan (CTMP) with our contractor, which will be tailored to the delivery of each phase and will include details of traffic movement plans.
+Mount Anvil will be the building contractor working on behalf of the partnership, as part of the planning process Mount Anvil will submit (to Ealing Council) a detailed Construction Traffic Management Plan (CTMP), which will be tailored to the delivery of each phase and will include details of traffic movement plans.
 The plan will take into consideration minimisation of disruption to local residents as well as health and safety issues.